 5. What do you use to clean your marble countertops

-I have been using the same stone cleaner for the past eight years and I absolutely love it!
-It is Method Daily Granite Cleaner and it has kept my counters sparkling clean.
-I spray it directly on my counters and wipe with a dry cloth.
+I have been using the same stone cleaner for several years and I absolutely love it!
+It is Granite and Stone Disinfecting Cleaner and it has kept my counters sparkling clean.
+I either use the wipes or the spray with a dry cloth.
 I use this product on all of my natural stone in the house and have had great results.
-It also has a fresh apple scent!
+It also has a nice fresh scent!

-If you speak to natural stone professionals, they will likely tell you to use a mild soap mixed with water.
-I have found that this does not get my counters as clean as Method.
+If you speak to natural stone professionals, they will likely tell you to use a mild soap mixed with water, but my experience with marble countertops has been that it does not get my counters as clean as the Weiman products.

 Have a great day!

-Below are links to the products pictured in my kitchens.
-If you have any questions about anything you see here, please don't hesitate to contact me!
+Below are affiliate links to some of the products pictured in my kitchens.
+If you have any questions about anything you see here, please don’t hesitate to contact me!